JeremiahKaren/35percent.github.io/dulwich-hamlet-stadium.md

 Hadley's viability assessment also assumes a 25% developer profit, amounting to £17.6m.
 This is excessive - especially given the involvement of the Council and its land assets in the scheme.
 A recent development in Peckham submitted a [viability assessment](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!nspksmACnecLtzpJPG4%2fhw%3d%3d!%7d%7d%7d) assuming 16% developer profit.
 Why does Hadley require 25% profit? were it to assume a profit of 16% (ca. £10m) this would free up around £7m for the provision of extra affordable housing.

 ## Land give-away?
 Curiously, Hadley's viability assessment doesn't include the cost of buying/leasing the Green Dale land from the Council.
-Does this mean that the Council is planning to hand over its [Green Dale land](http://35percent.org/img/LRegisterGreenDale.pdf) for the new stadium for free?
+Does this mean that the Council is planning to hand over its [Green Dale land](http://35percent.org/img/LRegisterGreenDale.pdf) for the new stadium for free? could this be yet another gift to property developers?

 Even more curiously, Council leader Peter John has [said publicly](http://www.southwarknews.co.uk/news/final-plans-new-dulwich-hamlet-stadium-submitted/) _"I am opposed to the Hadley scheme"_, so why is he handing over the Council's land for Hadley to build a new stadium?

-Over to you Councillor John..
+Meanwhile, Dulwich Hamlet FC's wikipedia page claims that its supporters have _"gained a reputation for the activist element of their support, with the fans behind the goal going by the nickname of "The Rabble"_ which have _"backed anti-discrimination and anti-homophobia initiatives."_

+With the club and supporters [writing in to support](http://www.pitchero.com/clubs/dulwichhamlet/news/dulwich-hamlet-new-stadium-support-the-application-1613670.html) Hadley's planning application, we wonder what kind of rabble.. bla bla .. can't think of sentence to end..

 __Footnotes:__